jonasholfeld/kirby3-many-to-many-field/README.md

         value: "{{ page.autoid }}"
   validate:
     unique: myRelatedPages
-  relatedContentType: myRelatedTemplate #<-- name of the template of the linked pages
+  relatedTemplate: myRelatedTemplate #<-- name of the template of the linked pages
   relatedPage: myRelatedFolder #<-- name of the parent-page of the linked pages
   relatationField: myOtherRelatedPages  #<-- name of the corresponding manytomany-field in the blueprint of linked pages
 ```